microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 ```

 ## DESCRIPTION
-Invokes a REST request against the Power BI service using your logged in profile (Connect-PowerBIServiceAccount).
+Invokes a REST request against the Power BI service using the profile you're logged in with (Connect-PowerBIServiceAccount).
-The REST verb can be specified using the -Method parameter. -Body is required for certain verbs such as POST, PUT, and PATCH.
+The REST verb can be specified using the -Method parameter.
+The -Body parameter is required for the verbs POST, PUT, and PATCH.

 ## EXAMPLES